 - E-3 visa – If the candidate is a citizen of citizen of Australia, an employer can sponsor on an E-3 visa;

 - H-1B1 – If the candidate is a citizen of Singapore or Chile, an employer can sponsor on an H-1B1 Free Trade application;

-- The Foreign National Employee could enroll in a Master Degree or other degree program to maintain their F-1 status and continue in employment, albeit part-time, with the Employer under F-1 Curricular Practical Training.
+- The Foreign National Employee could enroll in a Master’s Degree or other degree programs to maintain their F-1 status and continue in employment, albeit part-time, with the Employer under F-1 Curricular Practical Training.
 See our F-1 Visa Guide for more information;

 - The Foreign National Employee could depart the US for a 90-day period upon completion of the OPT status, and then apply for a J-1 Trainee status to continue in their entry-level employment/training;